dwfishe/dwfishe.github.io/_posts/2018-07-23-David_Fisher_Resume.md

 ### Skills
 ***
-* Strong analytical skills and an ability to zero in on the relevant information needed for decision making.
+* Strong analytical skills and an ability to zero in on the relevant information needed for decision-making.
 * Self-starter who always makes the best use of his time.
 * Excellent communication skills, both written and verbal.
 * Ample experience working efficiently with multiple teams across the footprint of a company.